theparanoidtimes/theparanoidtimes.github.io/_posts/projects/2018-02-25-tabellarium.md

 });
 ```
 This will connect to the mailbox with information from the constructor arguments
-and execute the task defined foe each e-mail.
-The settings defined before also
+and execute the task defined against each e-mail message.
+The settings defined before
-come into play here.
+also come into play here.

 If any exception occurs during the task execution the executor will try to revert
-the status flags if they are changed - revert *SEEN* and *DELETED*.
+the status flags if they are changed - specifically revert *SEEN* and *DELETED*.

 There are some built in tasks - email handlers because they implement the
 `EmailHandler` interface - in the library that provide some basic